coregis/coregis/README.md

-Hi I'm @coregisd and I make maps!
+Hi I'm @coregis and I make maps!
 I use cartography and spatial analysis to help my clients address complex planning, conservation, and resource management issues.

 <!---
 coregis/coregis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.